 What to Expect When Starting Treatment for OCD.

 Starting OCD treatment for the first time can be scary.
-You may be wondering “Do I have to lie on a couch and talk about myself for an hour?”, “What if my thoughts are so crazy that the therapist has never heard anything like this before?” ,“Can I really be fixed?”
+You may be wondering “Do I have to lie on a couch and talk about myself for an hour?”, “What if my thoughts are so crazy that the therapist has never heard anything like this before?” ,” I can really improve?”

 So to help give you the extra push you may need to feel confident entering OCD treatment, here is a list of things to expect (and not expect) when you walk through our door.
+What to expect:

 The idea of beginning therapy can feel daunting, but you will not be alone in the process.
 Your therapist is there to help you navigate this new experience and to help you succeed in reaching your goals.
+Contact us.